Master of Voice Pedagogy: Classical Track Online

 Academic Plan of Study

 The following educational plan is provided as a sample only.
 Students may follow a different plan to ensure a timely graduation.
-Each student, with guidance from his or her academic advisor, will develop a personalized educational plan.
+Each student, with guidance from their academic advisor, will develop a personalized educational plan.

 Pedagogy Courses